Heyloyalty/api/update-custom-field-last-login-on-member.md

 # Update custom field last login on member

 !! warning we are using Guzzle http client version 3.8 </br>
+Guzzle is constant changing the way you instatiate the object, so be sure to look at the guzzle documentation.</br>
 In this example we are showing how you can update your own "last login" custom date field, if you need to keep track of things.<br/>
 Remember you can set the date format when you create or edit a list, if you what to set hours, minutes and seconds, just set the format as YYYY-mm-dd H.i:s this wil give you a format of 1970-12-31 12:00:00